tlswg/tls13-spec/draft-ietf-tls-tls13.md

 * The time that the server generated the session ticket and the estimated round trip time can be added together to form a baseline time.
-* The "ticket_age_add" parameter from the NewSessionTicket is needed to recover the ticket age from the "ticket_age" parameter.
+* The "ticket_age_add" parameter from the NewSessionTicket is needed to recover the ticket age from the "obfuscated_ticket_age" parameter.

 There are several potential sources of error that make an exact measurement of time difficult.
 Variations in client and server clocks